Testimonial by the parents of a young child suffering from leukemia, Nicky

 He recommended me to see directly an oncologist.
 After some medical analysis, I had a nodule, then I was obliged to do a mammography, the result, I had a breast cancer, I need to be operated as soon as possible.

 I was very upset of this terrible news, I didn’t know what to do, in one word it’s a very strong shock for me.
 My husband didn’t say anything when I told to him that I had a breast cancer and need an urgent.
 The night seems very long to me, the same problem appears night by night.
 I was still thinking about the expenses that I have to prepare, I am not working since my employee knew that I had a breast cancer, consequently, I had financial problem, whereas I had to find 800 000 Ariary for my operation.

-However, I never stop praying, I was still thinking about the future of my 2 children, then I have in my mind that whatever my problem, I hope that I had to face of this disease and I will get over of it.
+However, I never stop praying, I was still thinking about the future of my two children, then I have in my mind that whatever my problem, I hope that I had to face of this disease and I will get over of it.